WWMuenster/wwmuenster.github.io/README.md

 # Website for Webworker Münster MeetUp

-This repository contains the website servered at [webworker-muenster.de](http://www.webworker-muenster.de/).
+This repository contains the website served at [webworker-muenster.de](http://www.webworker-muenster.de/).